tofuSwag/backend/readme.md

 We're already talked about crowd sourcing a list of organisations.
 We've also described directly above a filteration "process".
 What we propose now is making it autonmous so that when we're busy with Boards, or pass out of school the app doesn't stop.
 This can be done through **volunteers** which will be incentivized using **certificates**.
 (We can make a certificate generator for the same).
 They will be responsible for

 - Reviewing the suggestions
-- Researching and writing for the `Habits` on the Ammends tab.
+- Researching and writing for the `Habits` section on the Ammends tab.

 They will be incentivised through these certificates which can be a form of **Community Service/Unpaid Internship for them**

 - Will make an "Overview" dashboard to handle these volunteers and all the "company-like" parts of the application.

 - (Just an idea) _Backend_ & Privacy focussed Analytics middleware: To figure out how well the application is doing.
-We though we could hash the IP address of the user and count unique users in the same way.
+We thought we could hash the IP address of the user and count unique users in the same way.

 # FAQs